 TGax editor: change the following two paragraphs in 27.5.3.2.3 as follows(11314, 12883): (#9259)

-The AP shall set the value in the TID Aggregation Limit subfield in the Trigger Dependent User Info field to 0 or 1 for an HE STA that has 0 in the Multi-TID Aggregation Tx Support subfield(#12379) in the HE MAC Capabilities Information field of the HE Capabilities element it transmits and is identified by the AID12 sub-field of the User Info field of a Basic Trigger frame (see 9.3.1.23 (Trigger frame format)).
+(#11314, 12883)An AP that sends a Basic Trigger frame shall(#12379) set the TID Aggregation Limit subfield of a User Info field that is intended to a non-AP STA to any value between 0 and one plus the the most recently received Multi-TID Aggregation Tx Support subfield(#12379) of an HE Capabilities element sent by the STA.
 A value 0 in the TID Aggregation Limit subfield indicates to the STA that it shall not solicit any immediate response for the MPDUs that the STA aggregates in the HE TB PPDU.
-A value greater than 0 in the TID Aggregation Limit subfield indicates the number of TIDs that the STA can aggregate in the A-MPDU carried in the HE TB PPDU (see 27.10.4 (Multi-TID A-MPDU and ack-enabled A-MPDU)).
+A value of 7 in the TID Aggregation Limit subfield indicates to the STA that it may aggregate QoS Data frames from any number of different TID values in the multi-TID A-MPDU.
+Table XX provides a summary of the possible combinations.

-An AP that sends a Basic Trigger frame shall(#12379) set the TID Aggregation Limit subfield of a User Info field that is intended to a non-AP STA to any value between 0 and the most recently received Multi-TID Aggregation Tx Support subfield(#12379) of an HE Capabilities element sent by the STA.
-A value of 7 in the TID Aggregation Limit subfield indicates to the STA that it may aggregate QoS Data frames from any number of different TID values in the multi-TID A-MPDU.(#9831)
+Table XX: Relation between TID Aggregation Limit, Multi-TID Aggregation Tx Support and solicitation of immediate response